235u/proposals/EzparkTechnology/docs/competence.md

 ### Error Handling

 - Comes up with guidelines on exception handling for the entire system;
-- codes to detect possible exception before;
+- codes to detect possible exceptions before;
 - maintains consistent exception handling strategy in all layers of code;
 - ensures that errors / exceptions leave the program in a well-defined state; resources, connections and memory is all cleaned up properly.